Honey Whole Wheat Rolls

 • 2 1/2 cups whole wheat flour

-In a small saucepan, heat the buttermilk, butter, honey, and salt over medium heat.
-Stir it occasionally until the butter melts and the mixture reaches about 110F.
-If it gets too hot, let it cool down before using it.
+Heat the buttermilk, butter, honey, and salt in a saucepan on medium heat, stirring occasionally until the butter melts and the mixture reaches approximately 110F.

-Pour the warm buttermilk mixture and the proofed yeast into the bowl of a stand mixer.
-Whisk them together briefly.
+Pour the warm buttermilk mixture and the proofed yeast into the bowl of a stand mixer and whisk them together briefly.

-Using the dough hook attachment, add the whole wheat flour, one cup at a time, on low speed.
-Continue mixing until a stiff dough forms that starts to pull away from the sides of the bowl.
+Using the dough hook attachment, add the whole wheat flour one cup at a time, mixing on low speed until a stiff dough has formed that is pulling away from the sides of the bowl.

-Increase the mixer speed to medium-low and knead for ~2-3 minutes.
-The dough is ready when it’s smooth and slightly tacky to the touch, but doesn’t stick to your fingers.
+When a stiff dough has formed, increase the mixing speed to medium-low and knead the dough for approximately 2-3 minutes until completely smooth and slightly tacky to the touch, but not sticking to your fingers.

 Grease 24 cups of a standard muffin tin.